Riwedieb/Riwedieb.github.io/_posts/2020-05-30-about-dog-breed-classification.markdown

 ## Introduction

-From Udacity, [this](https://github.com/udacity/dog-project/blob/master/dog_app.ipynb) Jupyter notebook was given as a template which guided through the development of the., in which a neural network shall implemented using keras and trained on a given dataset of dog pictures which are labeled with their breeds.
+From Udacity, [this](https://github.com/udacity/dog-project/blob/master/dog_app.ipynb) Jupyter notebook was given as a template which guided through the development of the dog breed classifier, in which a neural network shall be implemented using keras and trained on a given dataset of dog pictures which are labeled with their breeds.

 The particular steps to be taken in the notebook are: